myspc-development/art-test/README.md

   - Engagement stats and trends (chart)

 ### AJAX Search & Filtering
 - Display a live event search form anywhere using `[ap_event_filter]`.
 Users can filter events by keyword, venue, date range and category.
 Results update below the form without reloading the page.
+Requests are secured with a nonce automatically added to the page.
 - Use the search and filter form above directories to narrow results instantly.
 - Filters include: **venue, date, category, and keyword.**
 - Click "Reset" to see all results again.